CyVerse-learning-materials/foss-2019/software_essentials/commandline.rst

     /Users/nelle/Desktop/data-shell/data
     $ cd /Users/nelle/Desktop/data-shell

-Run pwd and ls -F to ensure that we’re in the directory we expect.
+Run pwd to ensure that we’re in the directory we expect.

 .. code-block:: bash

     $ pwd
     /Users/nelle/Desktop/data-shell
-    $ ls -F
-    creatures/  data/  molecules/  north-pacific-gyre/  notes.txt  pizza.cfg
-    solar.pdf   writing/

 **More Shortcuts**